JulianJaworowski/rsschool-cv/cv.md

 # Curriculum Vitae
 ## Julian Jaworowski
 #### Contact Info:
-- E-mail: julek.jaworowski@gmail.com
+- E-mail: (julek.jaworowski@gmail.com)
 - Facebook: Julian Jaworowski
 #### About me:
 I am a student at the Warsaw University and a part-time backoffice assistant.
-I want to learn as much as I can during the Front End course and find a job as a Junior Developer.
+I want to **learn as much as I can** during the Front End course and **find a job as a Junior Developer**.
 I am quick at learning new things and have a passion for new challanges.
 I am a great team worker and a communicative person.
 #### Skills:
 - Python: University of Michigan certificates